 All nurses must obtain a license by passing the National Council Licensure Examination.
 Certification is required for nursing assistants, though it is not necessary for aide positions.

-Due to increased preventive care and an aging population, the U.S. Bureau of Labor Statistics (BLS) reports that the employment growth for RNs is expected to be 19% from 2012-2022.
-The median annual salary for RNs as of May 2014, the BLS further reports, was $66,640.
+Due to increased preventive care and an aging population, the BLS reports that the employment growth for RNs is expected to be 16% from 2014-2024.
+The median annual salary for RNs as of May 2015, the BLS further reports, was $67,490.

 Long-Term Care Administrator Job Description